 Policy interventions can also encourage women's entrepreneurship by prohibiting discrimination based on gender in access to finance.
 Laws that prescribe equal access when conducting financial transactions, entrepreneurial activity, or when receiving financial assistance are key to expanding access to finance for women-owned businesses.
 All economies, with the exception of Equatorial Guinea, allow women to sign a contract in the same way as a man.
 Similarly, in all economies except Equatorial Guinea and Guinea-Bissau, women can register a business in the same way as men.
-Six economies in the region-Cameroon, Chad, Equatorial Guinea, Gabon, Guinea-Bissau, and Niger-do not allow women to open a bank account in the same way as men, but require the husband's permission.
-Finally, only two economies in Western and Central Africa prohibit discrimination in access to credit based on gender: Cabo Verde and Guinea.
-The most recent reform in this indicator was recorded in Guinea, which in 2016 enacted a new Penal Code explicitly prohibiting discrimination based on sex or family status in access to credit.
+Five economies in the region-Cameroon, Chad, Equatorial Guinea, Guinea-Bissau, and Niger-do not allow women to open a bank account in the same way as men, but require the husband's permission.
+Finally, only five economies in Western and Central Africa prohibit discrimination in access to credit based on gender: Burkina Faso, Cabo Verde, Gabon, Guinea, Sierra Leone.
+The most recent reforms in this area were recorded in Gabon, which in 2021 amended the Civil Code to establish the right for women to open a bank account in the same was as man and amended the Penal Code to make access to credit easier for women by prohibiting gender-based discrimination in financial services.
+In the same year, Sierra Leone adopted the Directives on Provision of Financial Services on a Non-Discriminatory Basis, which prohibit discrimination in access to credit based on gender.

+CABO VERDE

-CABO VERDE Penal Code, Art.
+Penal Code, Art.
 161(1)(a)